The Bathtub Drone is a DIY drone project that shows what’s possible with advanced drone technology and a little bit of ingenuity.

 Continue reading “New York City Drone Film Festival Winners”

-It’s a drone flyer’s worst nightmare: Dying battery, dropping altitude, and a large puddle/pond/lake/ocean of water that will determine whether the drone lives to see another flight, or dies in a watery grave.
+It’s a drone flyer’s worst nightmare: Dying battery, dropping altitude, and a large puddle/pond/lake/ocean of water that will determine whether

 There’s just something about drones and water.